Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 General Disclaimer

 Bend Dating and Mentor Research Institute do not warrant or guarantee the honesty, psychological health, intentions, conduct, compatibility, or future behavior of any member.
 Verification, background checks, screenings, comprehensive lifestyle preferences, educational materials, political, financial and spiritual values, and professional referrals reduce selected risks but cannot identify every harmful action, dangerous condition or prevent every adverse event.
-Members remain responsible for exercising judgment, maintaining boundaries, following safety guidance, reporting concerning behavior, and seeking qualified professional guidance.
+Bend Dating members remain responsible for exercising their own judgment, maintaining boundaries, following safety guidance, reporting problematic behavior, and seeking qualified professional guidance when appropriate.